 Pupils are reminded in assemblies taken by the Headmistress or Deputy Heads or the School Council, in House meetings, tutor groups, the Skills for Life programme, in posters around the School and in their study diaries to whom they are able to talk.
-That may be their Head of House, their tutor, their residential member of staff, the School Chaplain, their teachers, their house captains, their tutor monitor, the School prefects, the Independent Listener, the School nurses or the School doctor, the Headmistress or the Deputy Heads.
+That may be their Head of House, their tutor, their residential member of staff, the Head of Boarding, the School Chaplain, their teachers, their house captains, their tutor monitor, the School prefects, the Independent Listener, the School Counsellors, the School nurses or the School doctor, the Headmistress or the Deputy Heads.
 They are encouraged to find a person they trust.
 Pupils are kept aware of the Anti-Bullying Policy (401) which encourages them to speak about issues worrying them.